-HEAT ACCLIMITIZATION: Millions of people are exposed to heat on a daily basis.
-Although illness from exposure to heat is preventable, every year thousands become sick from heat exposure and some cases are fatal.
+HEAT ACCLIMITIZATION: Although illness from exposure to heat is preventable, every year thousands become sick from heat exposure and some cases are fatal.
 Most outdoor fatalities (50-70%) occur in the first few days of working in warm or hot environments because the body needs to build up a tolerance to the heat gradually over time.
-The process of building tolerance is called heat acclimatization.
 Lack of acclimatization represents a major risk factor for fatal outcomes.
-Learn to pace yourself and take breaks.
-Monitor weather conditions and know when hottest parts of the day occur.
-Keep an eye on each other.
+Monitor weather and know when the hottest time of day occur.